polineniavinash/GenAI-EnterpriseChatAssistant/README.md

 Specify the license under which the project is released.

 ## Additional Information
-- Make sure to add your OpenAI API key in the format `OPENAI_API_KEY="Your-Open-AI-API-Key"` to interact with the AI model.
+- Make sure to add your OpenAI API key in the UI.
 - [Link to the project on Hugging Face](https://huggingface.co/GenAI-EnterpriseChatAssistant)

 ## Future Enhancements